AurelienBesnier/photon_mapping/README.md

 * [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader)

 ## Authors
-This project was originaly developed by yumcyawiz.
+This project was originaly developed by [Yumcyawiz](https://github.com/yumcyaWiz/).
 Main extension were developed by Aurélien Besnier and Nguyen Tuan Minh with contribution of J. Bertheloot, F. Boudon, T. Arsouze, E. Faure.

 ## Use case
 This project is used in the coupling of [MorphoNet](https://morphonet.org) and [L-Py](https://github.com/openalea/lpy) for the project Physioscope.